 In 2015, Mauro Ranallo made history as the only sports broadcaster ever to call every major combat sport on national television: Boxing, Kickboxing, MMA, and Professional Wrestling.

-Since 2007, Mauro Ranallo has been a part of the CBS Broadcasting family as Lead Announcer for the Strikeforce MMA promotion, and in 2012, was chosen as the play-by-play announcer for Championship Boxing on Showtime.
+Since 2007, Mauro Ranallo has been a part of the CBS Broadcasting family starting as the Lead Announcer for the Strikeforce MMA promotion, and in 2012, was chosen as the play-by-play announcer for Championship Boxing on Showtime.
 The next year, Mauro’s wit and booming voice earned him the Boxing Announcer of the Year Award from Yahoo sports.

 preeminent kickboxing organization shown in 100+ countries.